Farabi University

 INDOLOGY

-Indian languages (Urdu, Hindi) have been taught at the Faculty of Oriental Studies since 1992.
+Urdu language has been taught at the Faculty of Oriental Studies since 1992.
 The first teacher of the Urdu language at the faculty is Dr. Dosova Senimgul Nauryzbekova, a graduate of Tashkent University, Ph.D.
 In 1998, Hindi was taught for the first time in the Indian Studies Department.
 The first Hindi teacher, a graduate of Tashkent University, is Zaure Erenovna Iskakova.

-Since 1996, the Department of Indian Studies has trained about 100 bachelors, 20 masters and 10 doctoral students.
-Among the graduates there were 4 candidates of sciences, 2 doctors of sciences.
+Since 1996, the Department of South Asia Studies has trained about 100 bachelors, 20 masters and 10 doctoral students.
+Among the graduates there were 4 candidates of sciences, 3 doctors of sciences.
 Graduates of the department work in universities, research centers, ministries of foreign affairs and defense, national companies and other areas.
 One of the first graduates, Erlan Altynbayuly Alimbayev, currently works as the Permanent Representative of the Republic of Kazakhstan to the UN and other international organizations in Geneva (Switzerland).
 Previously, he served as an Ambassador of the Republic of Kazakhstan to India and other high-ranking positions.
 Daniyar Ramazanuly Kadyrov served as Vice Minister of Information and Social Development of the Republic of Kazakhstan.
 Today he is the Deputy Head of the Department for Consideration of Appeals of the Administration of the President of the Republic of Kazakhstan.
 In addition, Shoibekov Zavir is the military attache of the Republic of Kazakhstan in India, Serikbosyn Azat is an adviser to the ambassador of the Republic of Kazakhstan in India.

 IRANIANISTICS